aftermath2/btry/README.md

 |  |  |
 | BTRY fee | 0.390625 |

+Prizes expire after **5 days**, so make sure to withdraw them within this window.
+This is to avoid having liquidity locked for long periods of time, which would disable the ability of receiving more bets.
+There is an issue about [Automatic withdrawals via lightning addresses](https://github.com/aftermath2/btry/issues/11) that may help to overcome this limitation.

+> Users can opt to receive notifications through telegram in case of winning.
+Messaging services identifiers are stored for one week and permanently deleted after that.

 ### Authentication

 No account required, just an [ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519) key pair.
 It can be generated randomly by the client or provided by the user, please make sure to back it up since it's the only way you can withdraw your prizes.